CameronBrooks11/OpenSCAD-Batch-Export/README.md

 - `--format EXT`: Output format by file extension, as OpenSCAD's `-o` accepts it (`stl`, `off`, `3mf`, `png`, `csg`, ... — a format the detected OpenSCAD does not advertise in its `--help` is warned about; one it really cannot write fails per case with OpenSCAD's own message).
 Repeat the flag to export every case in several formats.
 Defaults to `stl`.
 - `--export-format`: STL flavour, `asciistl` or `binstl`.
 Defaults to `binstl`.
 Only applies to `stl`.
 - `--camera`, `--imgsize`, `--colorscheme`: passed straight to OpenSCAD for `png` output, e.g. `--format png --imgsize 1024,768 --camera 0,0,0,55,0,25,140`.
 OpenSCAD 2021.01 needs a display to render PNG (`xvfb-run openscad-export ...` on a headless Linux box); current builds render offscreen.
+- `-j N`, `--jobs N`: run up to N OpenSCAD processes at once.
+Defaults to the number of CPUs.
+Ctrl-C stops the running renders and abandons the rest. (`--sequential` is a deprecated alias for `--jobs 1`.)
 - `--select SELECTION`: Select specific parameter sets to export using indices and ranges.
 Format examples: `'0-5'`, `'1-3,7,10-12'`, `'2,4'`.
 Indices are zero-based.

 **Examples:**